Paul Scherrer Institute: Energy and the Environment

 PSI researchers are addressing all aspects of energy use with the aim to make energy supplies more sustainable.
 Focus areas include: new technologies for renewable energies, low-loss energy storage, energy efficiency, low-pollution combustion, fuel cells, experimental and model-based assessment of energy and material cycles, environmental impacts of energy production and consumption, and nuclear energy research, in particular reactor safety and waste management.

 PSI operates the ESI (Energy System Integration) experimental platform to answer specific questions on seasonal energy storage and sector coupling.
-The platform can be used in research and industry to test promising approaches to integrating renewable energies into the energy system - for example, storing excess electricity from solar or wind power in the form of hydrogen or methane.
+The platform can be used in research and industry to test promising approaches to integrating renewable energies into the energy system – for example, storing excess electricity from solar or wind power in the form of hydrogen or methane.

 At PSI a method for extracting significantly more methane gas from biowaste was developed and successfully tested with the help of the ESI platform together with the Zurich power company Energie 360°.
 The team was awarded the Watt d'Or 2018 of the Swiss Federal Office of Energy.

 A platform for catalyst research is also maintained at PSI.
 Catalysis is a central component in various energy conversion processes, for example in fuel cells, water electrolysis and the methanation of carbon dioxide.

 To test the pollutant emissions of various energy production processes and the behaviour of the corresponding substances in the atmosphere, PSI also operates a smog chamber.

 Another area of research at PSI is on the effects of energy production on the atmosphere locally, including in the Alps, in the polar regions of the Earth and in China.

 The Nuclear Energy and Safety Division is dedicated to maintaining a good level of nuclear expertise and thus to training scientists and engineers in nuclear energy.
 For example, PSI maintains one of the few laboratories in Europe for investigating fuel rods in commercial reactors.
 The division works closely with ETH Zurich, EPFL and the University of Bern, using, for example, their high-performance computers or the CROCUS research reactor at EPFL.

+In 2023, PSI researchers, working with Indian institutions, investigated the formation of night-time smog in New Delhi.
+They found that emissions from wood and waste burning condense in cooler temperatures to form fine particles, a process described as unique to the city.
+The findings were published in Nature Geoscience.

+In 2024, PSI researchers, in collaboration with ETH Zurich, published a study suggesting that digitalisation could reduce Switzerland’s energy consumption by 10% to 20% by 2050 compared to 2020 levels.
+Based on a detailed energy system model with six million equations and variables, the study found that improved technologies and behavioral shifts could offset increased demand from remote work and data use, supporting the transition to a net-zero energy system.